IASON-ZG/Ansible-Playbook/README.md

 In the next stage we configurate a pipeline thats uses the second playbook "Step_6" which does the following things.

 ### Steps :
-- Downloads the latest image of our toDoAppWithLogin from dockerhub
+- Downloads the latest image of our toDoAppWithLogin from dockerhub.
-- Checks if a container is already up and running with the outdated image
+- Checks if a container is already up and running with the outdated imagel.
-- If another container is active it shuts it down, removes it and finally initializes a new container with the latest image
+- If another container is active it shuts it down, removes it from the docker files and initializes a new container with the latest image.